-Harrison died in office, four of his children died around the same time, and Tyler’s wife died while First Lady.
-Or as their 1840 campaign slogan proclaimed: Tippecanoe and Tyler, too!
+William Henry Harrison died in office, four of his children died around the same time, and Tyler’s wife died while First Lady.
+To paraphrase their 1840 campaign slogan: Troubles for Tippecanoe and Tyler, too!

 Here’s the rundown: